-Word of mouth alone has kept City Fertility Centre clinicians busy since the Sunnybank clinic opened early in September, after a million-dollar fit.
+Word of mouth alone has kept City Fertility Centre clinicians busy since the Sunnybank clinic opened in early September after a million-dollar fitout.

 Fertility expert Dr Rolf Weissenberger said about 20 patients a week had been walking through the door since the state-of-the-art clinic and lab opened to offer fertility services on Brisbane’s southside on September 7.